Taking The Time To Get Your Divorce Right

 Specialized, Local Legal Knowledge

-Our founding attorney, Leslie Martin Hope, is a family law specialist certified by the Texas Board of Legal Specialization.
-With this specialized training and knowledge, our firm is uniquely well-suited to help you understand Texas family law and make it work for you.
+I am one of a select number of attorneys certified as a family law specialist by the Texas Board of Legal Specialization.
+With this specialized training and knowledge, my firm is uniquely suited to help you understand Texas family law and make it work.

-To file for divorce in Texas, for instance, it’s important to understand the state’s specific requirements.
-Either of the spouses must have lived in Texas for six months and in the county where the divorce is filed for 90 days.
+For instance, it’s important to understand the state’s specific requirements to file for divorce in Texas.
+One party must have lived in Texas for six months and in the county where the divorce is filed for 90 days.
 To initiate proceedings, one spouse must file a petition for dissolution and then notify the other spouse that the petition has been filed with the court.

 Texas law imposes a 60-day waiting period before the divorce can be finalized.
-If the parties can come together and agree on all the issues, an uncontested divorce can be completed within a few months.
+If the parties can agree on all the issues, an uncontested divorce can be completed within a few months.
 Alternatively, a contentious divorce that goes to litigation can take years to become final.
-In the case of a contested divorce, mediation can sometimes be used to reach a resolution without litigation, saving you time and money.
+In the case of a contested divorce, mediation can sometimes be used to resolve without litigation, saving you time and money.

-In addition to officially ending a marriage, we can help you manage related issues, including:
+In addition to officially ending a marriage, I can help you manage related issues, including:

 - Property division